apache/drill/_docs/install/installing-drill-in-embedded-mode/050-starting-drill-on-windows.md

 title: "Starting Drill on Windows"
 parent: "Installing Drill in Embedded Mode"
 ---
-Launch SQLLine using the **sqlline command** to start to Drill in embedded mode.
-The command directs SQLLine to connect to Drill.
+Start the Drill shell using the **sqlline command**.
 The `zk=local` means the local node is the ZooKeeper node.
-Complete the following steps to launch SQLLine and start Drill:
+Complete the following steps to launch the Drill shell:

-1. Open the apache-drill-0.9.0 folder.
+1. Open the apache-drill-0.1.0 folder.
 2. Open the bin folder, and double-click the `sqlline.bat` file:
    ![drill bin dir]({{ site.baseurl }}/docs/img/drill-bin.png)
    The Windows command prompt opens.